pczern/tum-get/README.md

 ### Advanced
 Downloads the course's zip and matches by regex all paths that have a *"solutions"* string but not a *"solutions2"* string, and copies them.
-The negative patterns are added because negative lookaheads are not supported out of the box. input.json
+The negative patterns are added because negative lookaheads are not supported out of the box in Go's standard regexp package. input.json

 ```json